ocsw/bash-pitfalls/notes.md

 # Changelog and Notes

+## Do better string handling

+- Line continuations should be avoided when possible - they're error prone (in case there are trailing spaces) and not always clear
+- Let's build up a string with `+=` instead

 ## Add more diagnostics for rsync

 - Currently, any failure of an `rsync` backup command will terminate the script, because of `set -e`; let's emit a warning and keep going, so we back up as much as we can instead of stopping